lud77/Factorize/README.md

 --- Engine

 - [ ] THE SPLIT: Separate the execution code (the engine) from the rendering code (the react frontend)
+    - [ ] Create a separate API daemon that can receive and process requests from the Electron app
+    - [ ] Modify UI to work with API
+    - [ ] Integrate CLI with API
-    - [ ] The engine should take a representation of the network and a representation of the current state and execute one step
+    - [ ] The engine should take a representation of the network and a representation of the current state and store them
+    - [ ] Once the state is set, it can be updated at any time
-    - [ ] The engine should return a representation of the updated state
+    - [ ] The engine can be queried for the next step, in which case it should execute one iteration and respond with the updated state
     - [ ] The engine should carry out any side effect
-    - [ ] Make the engine a separate daemon
     - [ ] Make a CLI that can use the engine daemon to run a network in an headless way
+    - [ ] Add types of connectors that can only transmit when in play
+    - [ ] Transform all panel types to work on the engine

 - [ ] Stepper-type panels or endpoints or connections, still not sure which
 - [ ] Explicitly handle the "null/undefined" value in a more organic way